Buckwheat noodles, buckwheat noodles…

 - 1 carrot, peeled and thinly sliced

-- 2 sheets of dried roasted seaweed, crumbled or sliced
+- 2 seaweed sheets (gim), crumbled or sliced

 - 1 cup baby radish kimchee, optional